Young Mariners Evan White, Nick Margevicius come up big, but Mariners still can’t solve Astros

 So you could say he was due for a positive result.
 He got it Saturday, hitting a 3-1 fastball on the outer half from Astros reliever Brooks Raley out of the park.

-“Really happy for him,” manager Scott Servais said.
-“He puta heck of a swing on that ball.
-It’s a long ways in this ballpark — you don’tsee my right-handed hitters go there.”
+“Really happy for him,” Seattle manager Scott Servais said.
+“He put a heck of a swing on that ball.
+It’s a long ways in this ballpark — you don’t see many right-handed hitters go there.”

-White struck out three times in the Mariners’ 11-1 loss tothe Astros on Friday night, but he did mix in a double too, and Servaiscomplimented White’s improved approach before Saturday’s game.
-White said conversationswith, among others, Servais, Kyle Seager, Daniel Vogelbach and Kyle Lewis — hisroommate in the minors — have helped him stay positive.
+White struck out three times in the Mariners’ 11-1 loss to the Astros on Friday night, but he did mix in a double too, and Servais complimented White’s improved approach before the game Saturday.
+White said conversations with, among others, Servais, Kyle Seager, Daniel Vogelbach and Kyle Lewis — his roommate in the minors — have helped him stay positive.

-“The biggest thing when I talk to Skip (Servais) is, you’vegot to go out and enjoy each day.
-No matter what happens, you’re going to havea lot more success when you’re enjoying yourself,” White said.
-“Obviously,sometimes that’s easier (on some days) than others, but I just try to stickwith that mentality and grow each and every day.”
+“The biggest thing when I talk to Skip (Servais) is, you’ve got to go out and enjoy each day.
+No matter what happens, you’re going to have a lot more success when you’re enjoying yourself,” White said.
+“Obviously, sometimes that’s easier (on some days) than others, but I just try to stick with that mentality and grow each and every day.”

 The Mariners couldn’t get much of anything going against the Astros’ 23-year-old right-hander, Cristian Javier, who allowed only one hit with three walks and five strikeouts in six innings.

-The Mariners, now 7-15, have lost four in a row overall and23 of 25 against Houston.
+The Mariners, now 7-15, have lost four in a row overall and 23 of 25 against Houston.

-Nick Margevicius, a 24-year-old left-hander, turned in thebest outing of his Mariners’ career Saturday.
+Nick Margevicius, a 24-year-old left-hander, turned in the best outing of his Mariners’ career Saturday.

-In his second start of the season, Margevicius allowed tworuns on four hits in six innings.
+In his second start of the season, Margevicius allowed two runs on four hits in six innings.
 He struck out three and didn’t walk anyone.

 “Getting through six innings, that’s kind of a steppingstone for me,” he said.
-“And to do it here against a pretty good lineup, it’s abonus for me.”
+“And to do it here against a pretty good lineup, it’s a bonus for me.”

-Margevicius, having already thrown a season-high 91 pitches,then got a visit from Servais and a team trainer on the mound.
-The left-hander’snight, it appeared, might be over.
+Margevicius, having already thrown a season-high 91 pitches, then got a visit from Servais and a team trainer on the mound.
+The left-hander’s night, it appeared, might be over.

-After Friday’s debacle, Margevicius gave his club — and thebullpen — a much-needed boost.
+After the debacle Friday, Margevicius gave his club — and the bullpen — a much-needed boost.

 “I can’t say enough about the job ‘Marge’ did.
-He wasawesome,” Servais said.
-“He threw the ball really, really well against a goodlineup.
-He kept the ball on the ground almost all night — he got 10 or 11groundball outs, and to get six complete innings out of him tonight was a heckof an effort.
-I really like the way he’s thrown the ball; he’s got a ton ofconfidence and really a good demeanor about him.
-He keeps making pitches, andhe was really the highlight for me tonight.”
+He was awesome,” Servais said.
+“He threw the ball really, really well against a good lineup.
+He kept the ball on the ground almost all night — he got 10 or 11 ground-ball outs, and to get six complete innings out of him tonight was a heck of an effort.
+I really like the way he’s thrown the ball; he’s got a ton of confidence and really a good demeanor about him.
+He keeps making pitches, and he was really the highlight for me tonight.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: Editor’s note: The Times declined to send reporter Adam Jude to Houston for this game because of COVID-19 safety concerns.